-The studio shall begin with an introduction to the upcoming building materials and technologies along with an explanation of the need for having these materials and technologies.
+Introduction to the upcoming building materials and technologies technologies.
 This would be followed by a discussion on their physical and chemical composition and an analysis of their major physical and chemical properties.
 The materials and technologies can include the following, though not limited to these: